The solution to this problem is a nifty browser feature called Source Maps. Let’s learn more.

 UglifyJS is a popular tool for minifying your source code for production.
 It can dramatically reduce the size of your files by eliminating whitespace, rewriting variable names, removing dead code branches, and more.

-If you are using UglifyJS to minify your source code, the following command will additionally generate a source map mapping the minified code back to the original source:
+If you are using UglifyJS to minify your source code, the following command (from UglifyJS 3.3.x) will additionally generate a source map mapping the minified code back to the original source: